eckon/dotfiles/ansible/README.md

 When calling with parameters, it will take them (seperated with space) and only use these as tags (tags can be also seen when passing an argument).

+When calling the script/command inside of the ansible directly, the ansible.cfg file will be used, this results in some better output, timing and profiling.

 ## Linting / Testing